-The best grief quotes provide insight and encouragement to a downcast soul.
+The best grief quotes provide something more than a pat on the back.
+Truly thoughtful words of comfort provide insight and encouragement to a downcast soul.

-We’ve scoured the internet, old books of quotations, grief resources, the Bible, other resources, and even wrote our own to create the ultimate list of grief quotes.
+We’ve scoured the internet, old books of quotations, grief resources, the Bible, other resources, and even wrote our own to create the ultimate list of uplifting grieving quotes.

-Read on, and we think you might benefit from this collection of grief quotes.
+Read on, and we think you might benefit from this collection of wise and timeless words.

-If you’re the one grieving, you know that the loss of a loved one saps your strength and ability to think clearly.
+If you’re the one grieving, you know that the loss of your beloved saps your strength and ability to think clearly.
 Sadness and sorrow are completely normal, but you’re not always sure how to express what you’re feeling.

-Read each one thoughtfully and carefully.
+Learn from the wisdom of those who have mourned before you.
+Read each quote thoughtfully and carefully.
 You might be surprised at the things that resonate with you.

 Take these words and make them your own as you journal, compose an epitaph, engrave an inscription, or describe your love and sorrow to a counselor or dear friend.